 1. View The Kiama Blowhole / Khanterinte

 For over 100 years, the Kiama Blow Hole has the number one stop for visitors from Sydney.
 It’s still a drawcard today, so pop in and look.
 The best way to find the blowhole is to head to Kiama Lighthouse.

-The blowhole was first spotted by explore George Bass in 1797
+The blowhole was first spotted by explorer George Bass in 1797

 - In a northeastern wind, Little Blowhole